Old Catholic Church of the Netherlands

-The Old Catholic Church of the Netherlands (Oud-Katholieke Kerk van Nederland), sometimes known as the Dutch Roman Catholic Church of the Old Episcopal Order, the Church of Utrecht (Ultrajectine Church), or Jansenist Church of Holland, is an Old Catholic jurisdiction originating from the Archdiocese of Utrecht (695–1580).
+The Old Catholic Church of the Netherlands (Oud-Katholieke Kerk van Nederland), sometimes Jansenist Church of Holland, is an Old Catholic jurisdiction originating from the Archdiocese of Utrecht (695–1580).
 The Old Catholic Church of the Netherlands is the mother church of the Old Catholic Union of Utrecht.

-The jurisdiction is currently led by Archbishop Metropolitan Bernd Wallet.
+With approximately 10,000 members, the jurisdiction is currently led by Archbishop Metropolitan Bernd Wallet.

 History

 Early history

 St. Willibrord evangelised the northern parts of the Netherlands (above the Rhine), bringing Roman Catholicism in the 7th century.
 The southern parts of the now so-called Benelux were already evangelised from the 4th century, beginning with St. Servatius, Bishop of Maastricht.
 Willibrord had been consecrated by Pope Sergius I in circa 696 in Rome.

 In 1145, Pope Eugene III restricted the electorate to the chapters of the five collegiate churches in the diocese.
 The Fourth Lateran Council confirmed this in 1215.
 In 1517, Pope Leo X prohibited, in Debitum pastoralis officii nobis, the Archbishop-Elector of Cologne, Hermann of Wied, as legatus natus, to summon to a court of first instance in Cologne, Philip of Burgundy, his treasurer, and his ecclesiastical and secular subjects.
 John Mason Neale explained that Leo X only confirmed a right of the church but Leo X's confirmation "was providential" in respect to the future schism.